-Industrial IoT (IIoT): Imagine the lifecycle of heavy machinery used on a construction site.
-Different human operators may put different levels of stress on the equipment over time, and break-downs for any number of reasons are an expected part of operations.
-Now consider the implementation of specialized sensors to those parts of the machinery that are most prone to breakage and overuse.
-Not only are sensors like this used for predictive maintenance and to improve human proficiency (an example of real-time data collection and analysis), but also to feed data back to the factory where engineers can improve new model designs (an example of longer-term data analysis).
+Imagine the lifecycle of heavy machinery used on a construction site.
+Different professionals may stress equipment differently over time, and break downs for any number of reasons are an expected part of operations.
+Specialized sensors can be added to parts of the machinery that are most prone to breaking or overuse.
+These sensors canbe used for predictive maintenance, to improve human proficiency (an example of real-time data collection and analysis), and inform the engineers who designed the machinery on how to improve new models (an example of longer-term data analysis).
 Industrial IoT (IIoT) encompasses use cases like these across manufacturing, energy, and other industrial practices.

-Logistics and transportation IoT: One of the first implementations of IoT in the logistics and transportation industry involved labelling shipping containers with radio-frequency identification (RFID) devices.
-These simple labels store digital data that can be captured by a reader through radio waves as long as the RFID is within a certain distance of a reader.
-At first, this allowed logistics companies to track when containers arrived at certain checkpoints where RFID readers were installed, like a warehouse or shipping yard.
-Advancements in IoT have now led to battery-powered smart tracking devices to replace RFID, though.
-These devices can transmit data continuously to IoT applications without the need for on-site readers, meaning companies can analyze real-time data for a shipment across every stretch of the supply chain.
+One of the first implementations of IoT in the logistics and transportation industry involved labelling shipping containers with radio-frequency identification (RFID) devices.
+These labels store data that can be captured by radio waves—allowing logistics companies to track container movements at certain RFID-enabled checkpoints (like a warehouse or shipping yard).
+Advancements in IoT have now led to battery-powered tracking devices that continuously transmit data to IoT applications without the need for on-site readers; allowing companies to analyze real-time data for a shipment across the supply chain.

-In the realm of IoT, the ability of devices to utilize compute power is becoming increasingly valuable as a means to rapidly analyze data in real-time, and for good reason.
-Simply sending or receiving data can be an important step in an IoT solution, but sending, receiving, and analyzing data together with IoT applications opens up many more possibilities.
+The ability for devices to compute is becoming increasingly valuable as a means to rapidly analyze data in real-time.
+Simply sending or receiving data marked the advent of IoT.
+But sending, receiving, and analyzing data together with IoT applications is the future.